beatagliscinska/AssetGuardian/README.md

 ## AssetGuardian

 ### General Information
-AssetGuardian is a Django-powered application designed for efficient exploration and management of IT assets.
+AssetGuardian is a Django-powered application designed for exploration and management of IT assets.

 Crafted by a trio of Python developers in just 42 hours, the project embraces the MVP (Minimum Viable Product) approach, enabling rapid development and iteration.
 Tasks included brainstorming business ideas, architectural design, logical implementation, and integrating front-end elements.

-With a well-defined task allocation, the team brought the envisioned concepts to fruition, culminating in the creation of this application.
+Practicing application development in a team setting, with a well-defined task allocation, the team brought the envisioned concepts to fruition, culminating in the creation of this application.

 By adopting the MVP strategy, the team prioritized the development of critical features essential for delivering value to users.